 Wondering where to stay in Puerto Rico?
-According to island locals, these are 9 of the best places to stay in Puerto Rico.
+According to island locals, these are 119 of the best places to stay in Puerto Rico.
 See what locals say about the charms of classic Old San Juan and the strikingly beautiful Vieques Island.

 For everything from safety tips to restaurant recommendations, work with a local to plan your trip.
 They'll introduce you to a side of Puerto Rico that most tourists miss.
 Learn more.

-(PS-Looking for specific accommodations?
+(PS: Looking for specific accommodations?
 Check out our articles on Puerto Rico hostels and boutique hotels.)

 Greater San Juan is beautiful, safe, vibrant, and in our opinion, one of the best places to visit in Puerto Rico.
 The neighborhood of Old San Juan, on the northmost tip of the city, is full of history: ancient forts, monuments, museums, and colorful historic houses.

 Take advantage of local advice.
-Locals tell us that Old San Juan can be "hit or miss" when it comes to restaurant options—lots of stuff in this area is geared at tourists.
+Locals tell us that Old San Juan can be "hit or miss" when it comes to restaurant options—lots of stuff in this area is geared toward tourists.
 Still, they say it's easy to find "diamonds in the rough."
 One of our locals raved about Punto de Vista, where you can get great Puerto Rican food and enjoy a stellar sunset from the restaurant's rooftop.

 --